carrot-garden/carrot-nexus/carrot-nexus-aws-s3-publish-plugin/readme.md

 at com.amazonaws.http.AmazonHttpClient.handleErrorRespon..
 ```

-enable plug-in and try to upload artifact via nexus gui;
+you can also enable plug-in and then try to upload artifact via nexus gui;
 if you get the message similar to the following,
 your amazon credentials are likely incorrect: